Wales history notes

 7.Welsh National Anthem in English

-Introduced by penguin General Dylan Thomas Jones Knowledge :-)
+Introduced by penguin person General Dylan Thomas Jones Knowledge :-)

 Wales and the Welsh history cartoon buddy.